ref-finance/ref-sdk/README.md

 #### getSignedTransactionsByMemoryKey (Node)

+In the local env, developers could add credentials by `near login` .

-For makers, it utilizes credentials stored in the local env after `near login` to sign transactions..
+This function utilizes credentials stored in the local env to sign transactions.

 **Parameters**